 Being dealt a difficult hand does not mean you are destined for a bleak future.
 Challenges (no matter how daunting they seem) can be used to transform and shape our lives for the better.

 - Although the journey may seem challenging I promise to treat you with the utmost respect as we figure a way forward together.

 - There is no need to limit yourself in our sessions (certainly no swear box!) and I promise to accept you just as you are.

 - The relationships I develop with my clients are authentic, close, meaningful and supportive.
 For me counselling isn’t a job I do, it’s who I am.

-- My friends describe me as warm, caring and compassionate with a great sense of humour (and not just the ones I paid to say either).
+- My friends describe me as warm, caring, compassionate and funny (and not just the ones I paid to say either… *groan).